I am a PhD student in the MAX team at École Polytechnique under Joris van der Hoeven and Fredrik Johansson.

 Teaching

 At Chalmers, I have taught several courses as a teaching assistant.
-Here is a list of the subjects I have taught:
+Here is a list of the subjects I have taught, most of which also includes computational parts:

 Software proficiencies